parasnaren/Automated-Remote-Proccessing-Scanning-and-OCR-module/README.md

 ### Untitled1.py

 Using OpenCV to capture contours of the image and detect boundaries of the RC Card.
+The Region Of Interest(ROI) is then found and converted into grayscale and stored for text extraction.

 ### matching.py

-Using OCR to extract image from the text.
+Using OCR to extract text from the image.
 Regex matching of the text to extract information in a structured format.

 # Libraries and Dependencies

 Spyder

 OpenCV

 Tesseract